collabnix/dockerlabs/os/macOS/istio/README.md

 # Installing Istio on Docker for Mac 18.06 CE

+Istio is installed in two parts.
+The first part involves the CLI tooling that will be used to deploy and manage Istio backed services.
+The second part configures the Kubernetes cluster to support Istio.

 ```
 [Captains-Bay]🚩 >  kubectl cluster-info
 Kubernetes master is running at https://localhost:6443